11 Tips for Painting Outdoors With Oils

 Then, of course, you’ll need paint, brushes, mineral spirit, paper towel, or rag, and a palette.

-2. The Point of View
+2. Choose Your Point of View

 - To select and more easily visualize your subject, use a view-finder or some other framing device.
 Try studying several viewing positions, and choose the best one by making a few value studies and sketches.